 Don Dionisio v.
 Google LLC

-Closed

-Expands Expression

-Region and Country: Spain, Europe

-Judicial Body: Third Section of the Administrative Chamber of the Supreme Tribunal

-Type of Law: Constitutional Law, International Law

-Themes: Right to be forgotten, Privacy, Data protection

-Tags: Search Engines, Google, Filtering and Blocking

-Mode of Expression: Electronic /Internet-based Communications

-Date of Decision: 17 September 2020

-Outcome: Affirmed lower court decision

-Case Number: STS 2918/2020

 Summary and Outcome

-The Third Section of the Administrative Chamber of the Supreme Tribunal of Spain decided that there was no merit in the claim of a citizen who demanded Google to remove from its search engine negative press coverage related to criminal accusations of espionage, even when the criminal investigation was closed without a guilty verdict.
+The Third Section of the Administrative Chamber of the Supreme Tribunal of Spain decided that the right to be forgotten does not grant the right to get articles that impose criminal accusations de-indexed, even when the criminal investigation was closed without a guilty verdict.

 Don Dionisio, CEO of an important company, was the subject of news reports regarding criminal allegations of espionage to members of the company’s Administration Board.
 The criminal investigations were eventually closed.
 Don Dionisio urged Google to take measures to prevent his name from appearing in search results in relationship to this negative coverage, which Google refused.
-The Supreme Tribunal decided that the right to information of users prevailed when weighed against the right to be forgotten of Don Dionisio, since the contested information was of public interest and relevant.
-The Court also considered that maintaining the information indexed in the search engine didn’t breach the presumption of innocence of Don Dionisio.
+The Supreme Tribunal decided that the right to information of users prevailed over Don Dionisio’s right to be forgotten, since the contested information was of public interest and relevant.
+The Court also considered that maintaining the information indexed in the search engine didn’t breach the presumption of innocence of the appellant.

 Facts

-Don Dionisio requested Google, before the Agencia Española de Protección de Datos (AEPD) (Spanish Agency for Data Protection), to adopt measures to prevent his name from being linked to search results of certain URLs.
+Don Dionisio requested Google, before the Agencia Española de Protección de Datos (AEPD) (Spanish Agency for Data Protection), to adopt measures to de-index certain search results from his name.

-These specific search results make reference to articles published in 2012 in two Spanish newspapers: El País and El Confidencial.
+The search results made reference to articles published in 2012 in two Spanish newspapers: El País and El Confidencial.
 The stories were about the “business activities of Dionisio and his directive role in a company of great market value […] The contested information reported about a criminal investigation for alleged acts of espionage against other members of the Administration Board of the company in which [Dionisio] acted as Chief Executive Officer” [p.
 8].

 The criminal investigations on the matter were eventually closed, since the five people who were potentially affected decided not to raise any charges.

 On June 11, 2017, the AEPD protected the right to privacy of Don Dionisio through an administrative decision.
 Google LLC initiated judicial proceedings against this administrative decision, seeking its annulment.
-On December 27, 2018, the First Section of the Administrative Chamber of the National Audience overruled the decision issued by the AEPD, arguing that in this case “the right to freedom of information deserved priority over the right to be forgotten of Mr. Dionisio [p.
+On December 27, 2018, the First Section of the Administrative Chamber of the National Audience overruled the decision issued by the AEPD, arguing that in this case “the right to freedom of information deserved priority over Mr. Dionisio’s right to be forgotten [p.
 4].

 Don Dionisio appealed the decision on September 19, 2019.
-The 17th of September of 2020, the Third Section of the Administrative Chamber of the Supreme Tribunal issued a decision on the matter.
+On September 17, 2020, the Third Section of the Administrative Chamber of the Supreme Tribunal issued a decision on the matter.

 Decision Overview

 Justice María Isabel Perello Domenech delivered the opinion for the Third Section of the Administrative Chamber of the Supreme Tribunal.
-The main issue for the Tribunal was to determine whether in this case, Don Dionisio’s rights to be forgotten should prevail when weighed against freedom of information and expression, taking into the account that the contested information referred to criminal investigations that were eventually closed without a guilty verdict.
+The main issue for the Tribunal was to determine whether Don Dionisio’s rights to be forgotten should prevail over the freedom of information and expression, taking into the account that the contested information referred to criminal investigations that were eventually closed without a guilty verdict.